t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Results

-Oustanding stiffness-to-mass ratio is one of the key advantages of mechanical metamaterial systems against conventional structures~\cite{yu2018mechanical}.
-If lightweight design is of interest, users could attempt to prioritize observations with high stiffness-to-mass ratio.
-We take $C_{11}$ as an example to with an associated score $q(\cdot)$ formulated as
+Outstanding stiffness-to-mass ratio is one of the key advantages of mechanical metamaterial systems compared to conventional structures~\cite{yu2018mechanical}.
+If lightweight design is of interest, users could attempt to prioritize observations with high stiffness-to-mass ratios.
+We take $C_{11}$ as an example with an associated score $q(\cdot)$ formulated as

-where $v_f$ is the volume fraction of a given binary shape $I(x, y)$ implicitly associated with $z$, and $\delta$ is a small positive number to avoid singularity.
-Here, we use raw values of $C_{11}$ to ensure that all the values are nonnegative.
-Note that the property $\widehat{p}$ takes both (\textit{i}) ground-truth properties from the finite element analysis and (\textit{ii}) predicted properties from the regressor $\mathcal{GP}$.
+where $v_f$ is the volume fraction of a given binary shape $I(x, y)$ implicitly associated with $\boldsymbol{z}$, and $\delta$ is a small positive number to avoid singularity.
+Here, we use raw (not standardized) values of $C_{11}$ to ensure that all the values are nonnegative.
+Note that the property $\widehat{\boldsymbol{p}}$ takes both (i) ground-truth properties from the finite element analysis and (ii) predicted properties from the regressor $\mathcal{GP}$.
 To accommodate various datasets at different scales without manual scaling, we standardize $q_1$ into $q_1'$.
-Then it is passed to the following sigmoid transformation: $a_1(\cdot)=1-1/({1+exp(-20(\cdot)))},$ where $a_1(\cdot)$ is the decreasing sigmoid activation.
-To accommodate the design attributes associated with the quality function $a_1(q')$, the low-rank feature $V$ of the property diversity kernel $\widehat{L_P}$ has the pointwise quality on board according to Eq.~\ref{eq:rff_final}.
+Then it is passed to the following Sigmoid transformation:

+where $a_1(\cdot)$ is the decreasing Sigmoid activation function.
+To accommodate the design attributes associated with the quality function $a_1(q')$, the RFF $V_{\boldsymbol{p}}$ of the property diversity kernel $\widehat{L_{\boldsymbol{P}}}$ has the pointwise quality on board according to Eq.~\ref{eq:rff_final}.